aarichan/aarichan.github.io/README.md

 My contact info can be found on my personal website.
 Feel free to reach out with any questions, concerns, comments, or discussion and I would be happy to entertain them!

 ## Website Changelog
+### Version 1.0.2
+Released on 07/02/21
+- Edited dates in the experience section

 ### Version 1.0.1
 Released on 06/24/21
 - Deleted the projects section and combined the contents into the experience section